 All study programmes have recommended semesters for studies abroad, and exceptions are rarely granted.
 Please find your study programme in the exchange map and read about your exchange opportunities.

 The minimum requirement for going on a student exchange is that you must have passed exams equivalent to a one-year programme (60 credits) before travelling.
-Some universities require applicants to have attained at least 60 credits at the time of applying.
+Some partner institutions require applicants to have attained at least 60 credits at the time of applying.

 UiS does not set requirements for a particular grade point average (GPA) when you apply for an exchange, but a number of our partner institutions have their own admission requirements (particularly in countries outside Europe).
 UiS would like students who goes on an exchange to be good ambassadors and have an adequate GPA to increase the chance of obtaining good results at our partner institution.

-The University of Stavanger does not require language proficiency tests for students, but some of our partner institutions do.
+The University of Stavanger does not require language proficiency tests of students, but some of our partner institutions do.
 This especially applies to institutions in the USA and Australia.

 For the Erasmus+ programme, the language proficiency expected of students in relation to the Council of Europe's language proficiency scale will be specified in the agreement between the educational institutions.

-Before submitting an application for approval of courses locally at UiS, it is important that you check whether the university/university college has certain academic prerequisies and/or requirements for the courses you wish to study, and that you meet them.
+Before submitting an application for pre-approval of courses, it is important that you check whether the host institution has certain academic prerequisites and/ or requirements for the courses you wish to study, and that you meet them.